Type: Resource:

 Aggregated lists help with accessibility to information.

-Curated lists help with accessibility to verified information.
+Curated lists help with accessibility to peer-reviewed information.
 They help connect you to mental health services cater to specific criteria or come with certain beliefs and values.

 Mental health is a deeply personal journey.